Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 For Grid Reliability

-• Interconnection standards that ensure cost certainty and reasonable timelines
+• Interconnection standards with cost certainty

 • Fair cost allocation (developer pays for dedicated upgrades)

-• Demand response requirements (load curtailment capability)
+• Demand response requirements

-• Integration with long-term grid planning (IRP proceedings)
+• Integration with long-term grid planning

 • Reserve margin monitoring and management